• Skip to primary navigation

 How Confident Are You About Confidence Intervals?

 How confident are you that you can explain what they mean?
-Even those of us who have a solid understand of confidence intervals can get tripped up by the wording.
+Even those of us who have a solid understand of confidence intervals get tripped up by the wording.

 Let’s look at an example.